lisw9610/Lock-In-Learn/README.md

 - FullCalendar: provided documentation and features for the calendar

 ## Prerequisites to run the application
-- Install Docker Desktop and VScode
+- Install Docker Desktop and VScode to run the application
+- Install mocha and chai to run the tests
+    - npm install --global mocha
+    - npm install chai
+- Install Nodemailer and FullCalendar to get the notification and calendar features of the application
+    - npm install nodemailer
+    - npm install fullcalendar
 - In VScode, create a (.env) file inside the ProjectSourceCode folder with this inside the (.env):

     POSTGRES_USER="postgres"